Mafiameower/Powershell/README.md

 <br>
 <br>

+#### ~~Find User script using MG Graph.
+Use to find a list of users with same name so you can get the correct users info.~~

+-See -find under Get-MgUser-Invoke.

 #### **Light to-do's:**

-*Create a csv based user update script using invoke-mgGraph and PATCH API calls.*
+~~*Create a csv based user update script using invoke-mgGraph and PATCH API calls.*~~
+- Finished, would like to fully flesh this out to allow more than one parameter to be updated at a time.
+Should be an easy update.
+- Need to add parameter for CSV file location
+- Need to add logging file and log file parameter.

 *Update UpdateUserTitleManagerfromCSV V2.ps1 - Have this contain parameter for Company name.
 Add as Variable.*